perlang-org/perlang-docs/content/_index.md

 I think it's good to have this kind of functionality in the language, but the bad part about it is that there's absolutely no way to "turn it off" for cases where you would prefer a `use strict`-mode or similar.
 I have had cases when there was a typo in a method call or field/variable reference where this was not caught by the unit tests, and I released an updated version of an (internal) Ruby gem - only to realize my folly a bit later.

-Per has a strong conviction that a really good programming language should help you avoid easy mistakes like that.
+It is my strong conviction that a really good programming language should help you avoid easy mistakes like this.

 ### Excessive reliance on unit tests to detect all errors

 Because of the lack of static analysis of the code (or at least a very weak analysis of it), people in the Ruby camp rely heavily on unit tests for finding software errors.
 This is not necessarily a bad thing in itself, since unit tests are great and I definitely think the world is better _with_ unit tests than without them, but the thing I _don't_ like is that with Ruby, you are essentially forced to go for at least 100% code coverage to even know that your code is _at all_ working.

 There is a joke in the industry saying that "if it compiles, ship it".
-Even though this is indeed a joke, there is still some point in it.
+Even though this is indeed a joke, there is still a valid point in it.
 If a computer system _compiles_, it's not at last fundamentally broken in that methods or classes are being referred to using the wrong name, or silly things like that.
 The compiler gives you a certain safety net, and I personally find that very valuable.
+With Perlang, we will strive to make this safety net as comfortable and convenient for you as a developer as possible.